 Josip Heit is a global entrepreneur who has been able to gain a foothold in a wide variety of industries during their early days.
 He was originally born in Croatia but came to Germany at a young age to continue his academic career.
 Today, Heit is mainly active in the financial industry, the e-metals business, and the field of digital technologies.

-Josip Heit has served as Chairman of the Board at Karatbars’ and as CEO of Gold Standard Banking Corporation AG.
+Josip Heit now serves as Chairman of the Board of GSB Gold Standard Banking Corporation AG.
 In addition to all his successful business ventures, Heit continuously takes time to support humanitarian, cultural, scientific, environmental, educational, and sports-related projects.

 In one of his many conferences, Heit claimed that there is a great possibility of gold hitting $1,600 in 2020.
 He claimed that gold will likely trade at the range of $1,400 by the end of the year because it has run out of steam due to higher U.S. equity, monetary policy direction, and the positive U.S.-China trade headlines.